27 Fun Things to Know Before Traveling Osaka for the First Time

 6. Take a photo with the Glico Running Man

 The Glico Running Man sign has been a landmark mascot of Dotonbori for over 80 years.
-Overlooking the Dotonbori river, it’s actually the logo of a famous Japanese candy company)
+It’s the most famous sign of the Dotonbori River walk and sports a victorious running man who looks like he just won the Olympics.
+It’s actually the logo of a famous Japanese candy company!

-If Osaka is the kitchen of Japan, Dotonbori is the foodie soul of Osaka.
+If Osaka is the kitchen of Japan, Dotonbori food street is the foodie soul of Osaka.
 One of the top attraction of Osaka is Dotonburi, the largest street food street in Osaka.
 Covered in lights and giant blow up seafood signage …this is street food heaven.
 Sink your teeth into hot and tender takoyaki or stir up your own okonomiyaki.
-Watch as the vendors grilling up dishes before your eyes and queues of Japanese spilling out of restaurants..
+Watch as the vendors grilling up dishes before your eyes and queues of Japanese spilling out of restaurants.
+Check out my video below to see what delicious and fun street foods I tried.
+You do not want to miss this street!

 Don’t forget to explore some of the side alleys, where you’ll find izakaya, ramen restaurants and more!